SamBailey6194/the-ember-table/README.md

 - Provide analytics and reporting for the restaurant to see their customers, how many are users v guests, which menus are more popular, and other KPIs the restaurant wants
 - In the future possibly using AJAX to make some of the form submissions to be more robust

+## Lessons Learnt

+- For better TDD and BDD focus on writing the relevant tests for that sprint first.
+- Focus on what the project needs first and add extra elements later, e.g I focused on menus too early as shown by commits.
+- Commit more often and more regularly to have concise commit messages.

 ## Testing

 The website has been manually and automatically tested.